rychoi90/NewsGazette/README.md

 # NewsGazette
 On-demand News analysis

 ## A Chrome extension built to help analyze the news using a variety of tools to validate credibility.
-This extension screens the current page against a blacklist of satirical or untrustworthy sites, returns a visualization of the sentiment on the page using Google's sentiment analysis, and returns a list of related articles by utilizing Alchemy Language to pull keywords and feed the results through Aylien News API.

 ## Project Vision
-Create a convenient and insightful way for people to make decisions about the validity of news stories.
-We set out hoping to create an algorithm that would determine the quality of news stories and eliminate fake news.
+Create an extension that screens the current page against a blacklist of satirical or untrustworthy sites, returns a visualization of the sentiment on the page using Google's sentiment analysis, and returns a list of related articles by utilizing Alchemy Language to pull keywords and feed the results through Aylien News API.

 ## Instructions
 ### Running the project